-It’s difficult to conceive just how long you could spend sailing around to explore the Greek Islands.
+It isn’t easy to conceive just how long you could spend sailing around to explore the Greek Islands.

-Then down the eastern coast of Turkey where many of the islands are within Greek territory.
+Then down the eastern coast of Turkey, where many islands are also within Greek territory.

 Which Greek Islands to See?

-So the big question is, which Greek Islands should you see?
-Well usually this answer would depend on what you like seeing while on holiday, but to be honest many of the Greek Islands offer very similar attractions – great beaches, beautiful villages, excellent food, and a list of ancient sites.
+Well, usually this answer would depend on what you like seeing while on holiday, but to be honest, many of the Greek Islands offer very similar attractions – great beaches, beautiful villages, excellent food, and a list of ancient sites.

-And for the quiet life do head for some of the uninhabited islands as you could moor just offshore and have a deserted island all to yourself!
+And for the quiet life, head for some uninhabited islands, as you could moor just offshore and have a deserted island all to yourself!

-The ancient sites are most impressive and there are many beach resorts for those who like nightlife, shopping and more, so it does come down to personal preference in the end.
+The ancient sites are most impressive, and there are many beach resorts for those who like nightlife, shopping and more; after all, it comes down to personal preference.

-Santorini is for sure one of the most famous and romantic of the Greek Islands.
+Santorini is one of the most famous and romantic of the Greek Islands.

-– the largest of the Ionian Islands, Kefalonia is increasingly popular and it’s famous for its scenery – inviting blue waters and pine-clad hillsides.
+– the largest of the Ionian Islands, Kefalonia is increasingly popular, and it’s famous for its scenery – inviting blue waters and pine-clad hillsides.

-– Mykonos is within the Cyclades group and is well known for its nightlife and gay friendly atmosphere.
-It also features beautiful villages, beaches, and scenery.
+– Mykonos is within the Cyclades group and is well known for its nightlife and gay-friendly atmosphere.

-– this island has a little bit of everything including an ancient site that’s a UNESCO World Heritage Site.
+– this island has a little bit of everything, including an ancient site that’s a UNESCO World Heritage Site.
 Samos is an East Aegean Island.